 Published in June each year, the priorities describe important Basin environmental outcomes for the coming water year (see How MDBA will identify Basin annual environmental watering priorities for more detail on this process).
-These Basin annual environmental watering priorities are an input into the planning undertaken by water holders.
+These Basin priorities are the annual steps needed to meet the long-term objectives set out in this Strategy.
+They are also an input into the planning undertaken by water holders.

-Environmental water holders (e.g. CEWH, NSW OEH, Victorian Environmental Water Holder and TLM) also produce annual plans.
+Environmental water holders (e.g. CEWH, NSW Planning, Industry and Environment Department, Victorian Environmental Water Holder and TLM) also produce annual plans.
 These set out how they anticipate their portfolios will be used, how they will coordinate with other holders and any river operational considerations or risk management issues that may need to be considered in the coming year.